 Once you know what your goals are, you can get into the nuts and bolts of your social marketing content strategy.
 First thing to do is figure out what social channels you want to be on.
 To do that, you need to think about which channel is best for accomplishing your goals.
 For example, Twitter is great for brand awareness.
 Facebook is ideal for engagement.
 And Pinterest is an effective avenue for getting leads.
 Think about where your potential customers are most active.
 And also consider the kind of posting and campaigning you’ll be doing, because that will influence your choice of channels.

-Facebook is by far the most popular channel.
-With 1.86 billion monthly active users, it’s far ahead of the second-ranking YouTube, which has 1 billion.
+By far the most popular channel, with nearly 2 billion monthly active users, it’s far ahead of the second-ranking YouTube, which has 1 billion.
 It also sends more website referral traffic than any of its competitors.
 A catchall social site covering everything from news to entertainment to sports to health, Facebook has something for everyone.
 Evidence shows that much younger users are starting to leave Facebook in favor of Instagram (owned by Facebook), Snapchat, and Twitter, but that’s no reason to ignore this social marketing behemoth.